 Northern Hills Training Center Board of Directors

-The Northern Hills Training Center Board of Directors includes Greg Kruskamp (President), Dana Sneesby (Vice-President),
+The Northern Hills Training Center Board of Directors includes Josh Horak (President), Jane Klug (Vice-President),

 Greg Kruskamp – Greg is originally from Cuyahoga Falls, Ohio.
 Greg and his wife, Kathy, were married in Lead, SD in 1996 in the same church Greg's parents and grandparents were married.
 He moved his family back to the northern Black Hills in 2000 after spending 15 years as the Chief Information Officer at Boulder Medical Center in Boulder, Colorado.
 Greg is currently an assistant director with Regional Health.
 Greg has served on various boards and commissions including the Optimist Club, the Historic Preservation Commission, and the Spearfish Planning and Zoning Commission where he has served as President in the past.
 Greg and his family are active in scouting and he serves as a Council board member, District Commissioner and local Unit Commissioner.
 Greg's awards include the Boy Scouts of America District Award of Merit and PREMIER's highest award of honor, the President's Award.
 Greg, his wife and their two children, Gus and Ella, are thankful to have moved back to Spearfish so they can enjoy their friends, the Black Hills and the quality of life Spearfish offers.